chicager/School_21/5 - cub3D/README.md

 ```
 #### Configuration file `map.cub`
 ```
-Config file called `map.cub` and it must lie at the root of the project.
+Config file called `map.cub` and it must lie at the root of the project

 R                                resolution
 C                                ceiling rgb color